OPT Nurse Navigator Jobs

 Target large health systems over small clinics

 Large hospital networks like academic medical centers and regional health systems have dedicated HR and immigration infrastructure.
-Smaller clinics rarely have the resources to file H-1B petitions.
+Smaller clinics rarely have the resources to file H-1B visa petitions.
 Focus your search on employers with established visa sponsorship history.

 Confirm your RN license covers the work location